apple-juju/ADA_Chilling_Effects/index.md

 <img src="\images\surveillance.jpg">

 But what exactly is a "Chilling Effect" ?
+Wikipedia defines it as:

 ---

-Wikipedia defines it as "In a legal context, the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction"
+"In a legal context, the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction"

 ---